Anjingkun/SafeSteer/README.md

 </div>

+> [!WARNING]
-<div style="background-color: #ffe4e6; border-left: 4px solid #dc2626; padding: 0.75em 1em; margin-top: 1em; color: #b91c1c; font-weight: bold; border-radius: 0.375em;">   ⚠️ Warning: This repository contains text that is offensive, harmful, or otherwise inappropriate in nature. </div>
+> This repository contains text that is offensive, harmful, or otherwise inappropriate in nature.

 This repository contains code and results accompanying the paper "SafeSteer: Localized On-Policy Distillation for Efficient Safety Alignment".
 In the spirit of scientific reproducibility, we provide code to reproduce the main results from the paper.